Most Frequently Asked Questions about our services and products

 Some people have trouble using a CPAP or Sleep Apnea Machine and then decide to end the treatment before achieving any lasting benefit.
 This is a mistake, as there are many measures that can be taken to ensure the equipment is more comfortable and the adjustment period without a hiccup.

-Some diseases associated with oxygen supplementation.
+Diseases associated with oxygen supplementation include:

 MND Motor Neuron Disease - is any of several neurodegenerative disorders that selectively affect motor neurons, the cells that control voluntary muscles of the body.